9ae/bellave/Sun and Moon/script.md.md

 Diane: I don't frequent this area often, but thank you.
 I'm sure you didn't have me come this far out for lunch.

 Kai: Right, *opens their laptop*

+> Flashback: How Diane met Ken.
+She walked into him doing push ups on the pantry floor and steps on his hands by accident.
+> Ken: *sees she has  puffy eyes* What happened?
+> Diane: First first date fails.
+You know how it is on the apps...
+> Ken: No, actually.
+I've never been on the apps
+> Diane: Oh, really?
+> Diane start telling him about her experience.
+Ken started living vicariously through Diane

+> Kai: My friends tell me guys on the apps are the worst.
+> Diane:  It's not just guys *raises her eyes at Kai*
+> Kai: Oh...
+> Diane: Women have ghosted me more, actually

 # S 3: evening Elanor
 > Shadow of Elanor and Diane walking on a tight stairwell, they notice each other and slows down.
 When they are on the same step the pause for a very long moment.